- Seeking after God with prayer, worship, and by studying His Word.

 What is Messianic Judaism?

 Simply put, Messianic Judaism is the faith of Yeshua and his disciples.
 What we now know as Christianity began as a small but quickly growing sect of Judaism in the first century.
-Over time, a rift developed between Judaism and this sect of Yeshua-followers, which also became increasingly Gentile.
-Eventually, the Christian (Roman Catholic) church developed, and believers in Yeshua fell completely away from any form of Jewish practice.
+Over time, a rift developed between mainstream Judaism and the sect of Yeshua-followers, which also became increasingly Gentile.
+Eventually, the Christian (and Roman Catholic) church developed, and believers in Yeshua fell completely away from any form of Jewish practice.

-In recent decades, God has been reviving a desire in Jewish believers all over the world to return to their roots.
-This has resulted in the modern-day development of the Messianic movement.
+In recent decades, God has been reviving a desire in Jewish believers-in-Yeshua all over the world to maintain their Jewish identity in the context of Yeshua-faith.
+This has resulted in the modern-day development of the Messianic Jewish movement.
 But in addition to Jewish believers returning to the faith of their forefathers, many Gentiles have also embraced this faith practice, a fulfillment of Zechariah 8:23.

 For more information about Messianic Judaism, please read this article from the Messianic Jewish Alliance of America.

 For more information about Gentiles within Messianic Judaism, please read this article from Jewish Voice.

 Our Statement of Faith